sitecrafting/conifer/docs/what-is-conifer.md

 ## Not for Everyone

 Why would you use Conifer, rather than just Timber (or vanilla WordPress)?
 Why a write separate plugin at all, instead of just adding more stuff to Timber?
-There are two reasons.
+Two reasons.

 First, Conifer aims to be even _more_ opinionated.
 It requires PHP 7.0+.
 It leverages PHP's new type-hinting features extensively.
 It takes the philosophy of Timber as a _premise_ and builds on it.